 - Counsel the individual regarding hospice and other care options

 - Advise the individual regarding advanced care planning

 - Hospice Pre-Election Evaluation and Counseling information - CMS-R386CP.pdf

 Staff at our hospice locations are available for no-obligation consultations.

 Patients may receive care anywhere they live, including a private home, nursing facility, hospice inpatient facility or hospital.

 It is important for patients and families to know that anyone can make a referral to hospice.
-Experts say that patients who receive care for 30-60 days benefit substantially over those who enter hospice during the final days or hours of life.
+Studies show that patients who receive care early benefit substantially more than those who enter hospice during the final days or hours of life.